Should you remove dying leaves from Houseplants: Sime Step to Pruning and Cleaning your Indoor Pants

 How to Remove Brown Tips From the Leaves of Houseplants

-Using clean pruning shears, cut above the part that's turning brown.
+Using clean pruning shears, cut above the part that’s turning brown, while preserving leaf shape to minimize damage to the plant.
 This, however, is only a temporary fix.
 Getting down to the source of the issue will ultimately help new growth.

 When to remove dead leaves

-Any dead or dying leaves can be pruned immediately.
-Leaves with slight damage can be trimmed back, especially if it's the leaf tip.
-If prefer to remove the whole leaf, that's fine too.
+Any dead or dying leaves can be pruned immediately, and it's a good practice to inspect the plant and root ball for any underlying issues.
+Leaves with slight damage can be trimmed back, especially if it’s the leaf tip.
+If you prefer to remove the whole dying leaf, that’s fine too.
 Trimming back dying foliage will encourage new growth.

 Pruning shears on top of cuttings